dabentillo/dabentillo/README.md

 ### Hi there 👋 I'm Dominique, you can call me Nikki 😊

-I'm a Software Engineer from Philippines actively acquiring new skills and technologies.
-I'm currently learning and exploring the world of Web Development, UX and UI Design, prototyping and mockups.
-I enjoy low code to no-code web development like Webflow, but I'm also learning HTML, CSS, and Javascript.
+I’m a Software Engineer from the Philippines, dedicated to continuously expanding my skill set and embracing new technologies.
+Currently, I am delving into Web Development, UX/UI Design, and the intricacies of prototyping and mockups.
+While I enjoy utilizing low-code/no-code platforms like Webflow, I am also honing my skills using other programming language such as Python.
 I have always been a hardworking person and passionate in everything that I do.
+Thank you for bumping into my profile 😄

 ## Skills and Experience
-* C, COBOL, OOP using C++
+* C, COBOL, OOP using C++, Python
 * Oracle SQL, PostgreSQL
 * Microsoft Team Foundation Server, SVN
 * Linux and Windows Operating System